 Bass Response Of Various Headphone Form Factors

 Closed-back headphones, in general, have more bass than open-back headphones.
-This is because the closed-back headphones “seal in” the sound waves and are more directly-coupled to the eardrum.
+The closed-back headphones “seal in” the sound waves and are more directly coupled to the eardrum.
 Allowing the air to escape from the headphone cup reduces the effectiveness of the bass.

 In-ear monitors and earbuds that completely seal your ear canal will become directly coupled with your eardrum.
 This means the bass response will not be reliant on the movement of air and will likely yield more perceived bass.
 However, when not sealed, the small drivers may struggle to produce enough bass.